Visualization Meditation: Techniques and Guidance for Success

 - Adjust your actions to strengthen the communication between mind and body.
 Remember that the process is really the most important thing.
 When you focus on why you want something you will automatically change some of the behaviors that perhaps have previously hindered your progress.

 - When you focus on what is within your control, you start to get really authentic about your life decisions.
 Start being the kind of person that has whatever it is you are aiming for.
 What does that person do every day?
 Practice being that person and do something practically every single day towards the manifestation of your vision.

-- If you combine actual action steps with the visualization techniques you are on the path to success.
-Practice the visualization every day or night or as much as you can on a regular basis until that goal becomes your reality!
-Then you can focus on the next thing!
-Because the more you create, the more you allow into your life, it becomes a never-ending beautiful expression of who you are.
+- If you combine actual action steps with the visualization meditation techniques you are on the path to success.
+Practice the visualization meditation every day or night or as much as you can on a regular basis until that goal becomes your reality!
+Then you can focus on the next thing, because the more you create, the more you allow into your life, it becomes a never-ending beautiful expression of who you are.

 If you can see it in your mind you can attract it into your experience, it just takes confidence and practice.
-You have to believe in the power of your mind and the miracles will reveal themselves.
+You have to believe in the power of your mind and the miracles that can reveal themselves with visualization meditation.